The Complete Guide To Rolling Reserves

 - Businesses primarily selling unregulated or poorly regulated products or services (e.g., nutritional supplements, CBD products, etc.)

 - Industries that have a significantly elevated risk of chargebacks (e.g., credit repair businesses, adult entertainment, etc.)

 If this applies to you, you can expect to have to open and fund a reserve account as a condition of being approved for a merchant account.
-Depending on your processor, this might be an ongoing requirement that stays in force for the entire time your account is open, or it might go away over time as your business grows (and doesn’t suffer too many chargebacks).
+Depending on your processor, this might be an ongoing requirement for the entire time your account is open, or it might go away over time as your business grows (and doesn’t suffer too many chargebacks).

 What To Do If Your Merchant Account Is Holding Funds In A Reserve

 If you’ve shopped around for a merchant services provider and they’ve all told you you’re going to be subject to a reserve, you’ll need a plan of action for dealing with the inevitable consequences.
 Here’s a basic checklist of things to do before you sign up for a merchant account that includes a reserve:

 The Bottom Line On Rolling Reserves

 At this point, we feel that it’s important to re-emphasize the fact that most small businesses will not need to establish a reserve in order to get a merchant account.

 Unless you have bad personal credit or you’re in a high-risk industry, you will probably be approved for a merchant account without having to maintain a reserve of any kind.